 Co-founder Carolyn Parisi served as editor of Maplewood and South Orange Patch and contributed to and edited Livingston and West Orange Patches.
 She was a regular contributor for The NY Times Local, and wrote for and edited Baristanet for more than a year.
 She is a writer and editor with more than 25 years of experience in print and online journalism, grant writing and development, marketing and public relations.

 Co-founder Mary Barr Mann was editor of Maplewood Patch from October 2009 through May 2012.
-She formerly worked at the Springfield Avenue Partnership and for and with other area business and neighborhood economic development agencies (in Red Bank, Philadelphia, Newark, Bloomfield, DUMBO, Long Island City), and was most recently the Deputy Director at Montclair State University’s NJ News Commons and Center for Cooperative Media.
-Mary now works as a Communications Specialist at Montclair State University.
+She formerly worked at the Springfield Avenue Partnership and for and with other area business and neighborhood economic development agencies (in Red Bank, Philadelphia, Newark, Bloomfield, DUMBO, Long Island City).
+Mary has served as Deputy Director at Montclair State University’s NJ News Commons and Center for Cooperative Media, and more recently as a Communications Specialist at Montclair State University.

 Ambreen Ali is a South Orange resident who has written about sustainability issues for The Village Green through a fellowship with CivicStory in collaboration with the New Jersey Sustainability Reporting Hub project.
 Read Ambreen Ali’s sustainability reporting here.